 Prior to the IPO, the Operating Company had three classes of membership interests: (i) Class A; (ii) Class B-1; and (iii) Class B-2.
 Class A and Class B-1 represented the voting equity holders and Class B-2 represented profits interests awarded to employees of the Operating Company.
 Class B-1 and B-2 interests were issued as "profits interests," pursuant to agreements entered into with certain employees during 2021, 2020 and 2019.
 At the time of issuance, the Class B-1 and B-2 interests had a capital account interest of zero.
 The holders of Class B-1 and B-2 interests were entitled to distributions in excess of the defined threshold per the respective award.
 The holders of Class B-2 interests did not have voting rights.
-As part of the Transactions, the Class B-1 and Class B-1 and Class B-1 and Class B-2 interests were exchanged for Class A Units in the Operating Company on a one-for-one basis.
+As part of the Transactions, 5,063,980 shares of Class B-1 and Class B-2 interests were exchanged for Class A Units in the Operating Company on aone-for-one basis.
 As part of the Transactions, 97,463,981 new Class B Units were issued.

 Net profits and any other items of income are allocated to the members' capital accounts in a manner that is consistent with their respective ownership percentages.
 Distributions to members are generally made in a manner consistent with their respective ownership percentages at the time the profits were generated and are subject to approval of the Company's board of directors.
-During the three and six months ended June 30, 2024, \$5.3 million and \$11.5 million, respectively, was distributed to non-controlling interests in the Operating Company and \$19.2 million and \$29.8 million, respectively, was distributed to non-controlling interest in the Company.
-During the three and six months ended June 30, 2023, \$18.0 million and \$19.4 million, respectively, was distributed to the Operating Company's members, and \$25.3 million and \$49.3 million, respectively, was distributed to non-controlling interests in the Operating Company.
+During the three months ended March 31, 2025 and 2024, \$3.2 million and \$6.2 million, respectively, was distributed to the Operating Company's members, and \$15.5 million and \$10.7 million, respectively, was distributed to non-controlling interests in the Operating Company.